-Some of the work Hanlan creates has found itself in editorial publications, social media campaigns and LGBTQ+ sticker sets for brands.
-As well as enjoying creating personal projects, he also focuses on themes he's passionate about: sustainability, and human/LGBTQ+ rights.
+Some of the work Hanlan creates has found itself in editorial publications, social media campaigns and LGBT+ sticker sets for brands.
+As well as enjoying creating personal projects, he also focuses on themes he's passionate about: sustainability, and human rights.

 "Instagram is so crowded lately, and it can feel like you're on this huge stage with a couple of people in the audience.
 So, I took that energy and started singing my heart out," says Hanlan.
 "I am committed to working on projects that I believe are making a positive difference for the planet, in whichever way that happens to be."

 Hanlan reminds us that there is no shame in having a part-time profession as creatives.
 "I'm glad in a sense I've found happiness in the typical struggles it seems like all freelancers go through when it comes to making money from our craft.
 I've fully connected back with the child sense of doing art for arts sake, and it's beautiful.